astanley74/team-tracker/spec.md

     - Included form display of validation errors for creating a new user, team and player.
 Also for editing a user, team or player

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
+    - extrated things into methods if I found myself repeating things
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
+    - Used helper methods in views when needed
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate
+    - Used partials for creating a new user, as well as creating a new player and editing a player.